 - Be patient.
 You will likely encounter traffic along the way.
 Take your time.
 Don’t drive aggressively and avoid speeding or tailgating.
 Drive defensively by leaving a safe distance between you and the car ahead of you, and always signal before changing lanes or making a turn.
 You’re heading out to enjoy time with loved ones.
 Enjoy the drive, too.

 - Map out less travelled routes.
 Major highways are everyone’s route of choice on long weekends, so why not try some of the smaller highways?
-In addition to less traffic, you’ll also be treated to some dazzling scenery as the leaves begin to change colour.
+In addition to less traffic, you’ll also be treated to some beautiful scenery as the leaves begin to change colour.

 - Watch for emergency vehicles.
 If there is a collision up ahead of you, give emergency personnel the space they need.
-Slow down and move over when passing police, ambulance, fire trucks, or tow trucks with flashing lights on; it’s the law and comes with hefty fines if ignored.
+Slow down and move over when passing police, ambulance, fire trucks, or tow trucks with flashing lights on; it’s the law and comes with hefty fines, if ignored.

 - Don’t drive distracted.
 Distracted driving is hazardous.
 Put your mobile phone on “Do Not Disturb,” let your passengers select the music, and if you get peckish, eat at a rest stop.